isabella232/data-workbench.en-1/help/home/c-get-started/c-admin-intrf/c-query-que/c-query-que-res-mon.md

 ---
 description: The resource monitor vector contains the Memory Budget Monitor and the Number of Queries Monitor.
-seo-description: The resource monitor vector contains the Memory Budget Monitor and the Number of Queries Monitor.
-seo-title: Query Queue Resource Monitors
 solution: Analytics
 title: Query Queue Resource Monitors
 topic: Data workbench